 “It does indeed seem like this commander knows his tactics,” said Hemi.
 “A less experienced sub driver would have made more mistakes.
 I do not see how we have any other option than to continue on our current course, and hope an opportunity presents itself.”

-“But it fucking kills me to have no plan Hemi.”
+“But it fucking kills me to have no plan, Hemi.”

 Percy and Hemi refilled their coffee cups and Hemi brought an extra one to Bastian in the control room, who gratefully accepted it into the long fingers of the hand that was not holding a smoldering cigarette.
-Hemi sat down in the planes control seat, and swiveled to review the tank ballast control panel.
-He made some small adjustments to the ballast to trim the boat more level—probably to account for the water they were once again taking in through the poorly-welded gash in the pressure hull, he thought to himself.
+Hemi sat down in the planes control seat and swiveled to review the tank ballast control panel.
+He made some small adjustments to the ballast to trim the boat more level—probably, he thought, to account for the water they were once again taking in through the poorly-welded gash in the pressure hull.

 Percy stayed below the control room in the sonar compartment with Cassandra still listening to the sonar.
 She confirmed with Cassandra that their situation had not changed at all, then stepped to the navigation table.
 She looked at the clock and then used a pair of calipers to measure against the ruler.
-She put the calipers to the chart, and marked down a single dash with the grease pencil to show the progress they had made in the last hour—a painfully small and slowly achieved progress.
+She put the calipers to the chart and marked down a single dash with the grease pencil to show the progress they had made in the last hour—a painfully small and slowly achieved progress.

 The crew sank quickly back into the mired boredom of the chase.
 In the control room, Bastian lit one cigarette off another as he awkwardly tried to lean back in the control chair and put his feet up on the panel in front of him.
-Despite the casual repose, he was professional enough with his job that his eyes never left the gauges showing the status of the boat—even though the array of dials and their indicating needles had not moved in any substantial way for hours on end.
+Despite the casual pose, he was professional enough that his eyes never left the gauges showing the status of the boat—even though the array of dials and their indicating needles had not moved in any substantial way for hours on end.

-The air thickened with smoke, became damp with the condensation of their breathing, and took on a shallow flatness after having been passed through carbon-dioxide scrubbers.
+The air thickened with smoke, became damp with the condensation of their breathing, and took on a shallow flatness after passing through carbon-dioxide scrubbers.
 The control room and sonar compartment felt hazy and wet.
 Hemi continually wiped water droplets from the ballast gauges with a grimy cotton rag.

 Hours passed.
-Hemi and Bastian would try to start conversations with each other, instinctively knowing that talking was a way to keep alert.
+Hemi and Bastian tried to start conversations with each other, instinctively knowing that talking was a way to keep alert.
 But the thick atmosphere, red lighting, and the grinding drone of the motors continually dropped down over their conversations, stifling like a fire blanket.
-And precisely every 15 minutes there was the piercing ping from their pursuers that reoriented their attention and their fear.
+And precisely every fifteen minutes there was the piercing ping from their pursuers that reoriented their attention and their fear.

-At some point Gregory returned to the control room from below and reported that the portable bilge pumps seemed to be overcoming the water oozing in through the welded seam, and they no longer had to worry about sinking—for the moment.
-Gregory took over the plane control seat from Hemi, while Hemi reminded him to keep an eye on the ballast tank they were pumping bilge water into since it would need to be blown out at some point.
+At some point, Gregory returned to the control room from below and reported that the portable bilge pumps seemed to be overcoming the water oozing in through the welded seam, and they no longer had to worry about sinking—for the moment.
+Gregory took over the plane control seat from Hemi, while Hemi reminded him to keep an eye on the ballast tank they were pumping bilge water into, since it would need to be blown out at some point.

-With Gregory back in the control room, Percy put the crew on rotating half hour breaks.
+With Gregory back in the control room, Percy put the crew on rotating half-hour breaks.
 “You’re each in the rack for two pings from those fuckers up there,” she said to them.

 Hemi took over sonar from Cassandra and let her sleep first.
 He was somewhat concerned about how well she could hold up under the strain of these many hours without sleep, though she protested from behind watering eyes that she was fine.